Nonnie2022/alx-system_engineering-devops/0x01-shell_permissions/README.md

- A script to grant only other users all the permissions
+ Script to change the mode of a file